 FIELD/PITCH HIRE WITH/WITHOUT PAVILION HIRE IMPORTANT DOCUMENTS

-Regular hire of any part of the recreation field for match use with or without the use of the Pavilion will require a club to sign up to a Memorandum of Understanding in regards to funding the additional maintenance that results from regular sports use of the area compared to general recreational use as the Parish Council are unable to fund additional maintenance over and about the basic maintenance of a recreation field.
+Seasonal hire of any part of the recreation field for competitive sports use with or without the use of the Pavilion will require a club to sign up to an agreed Memorandum of Understanding in regards to managing any additional maintenance that results from regular sports use of the area compared to general recreational use.
+(The Parish Council are unable to fund additional grass cutting and regular maintenance over and above the basic maintenance of a recreation field.)

 A permanent basketball net is located on a tarmac area near to the play park and providing owners correctly dispose of any dog waste, dog walkers are currently permitted to use the perimeter of the area for dog walking on lead only and dog bins are provided at each end – please could we remind dog walkers to pick up and properly dispose of your dog’s poop!
 We have even installed a poop station with bags provided if you forget to bring your own or just run out.
 Please use them responsibly.

-The resurfacing and renovation work on the field was completed in Spring 2022, although we have now been advised that to avoid continuing issues with levels across areas used as football or sports pitches, when a pipe drainage system with lateral drains is installed, will require a level of ongoing annual maintenance.
-Historical documentation has shown that this was not made clear to the Parish Council or Football Club/MESSAGE in terms of the ongoing future cost (email July 2006 to the Clerk stated that the Parish Council only needed to keep the discharge pipe clear).
-The Grounds Management Association is now very clear that with only some 10-12 weeks available after the end of one season before the start of the next season, renovation of the pitch must commence and be completed in as short a time span as possible.
-This will give the rejuvenated pitch as long a period as possible to build up a reasonable level of resilience, as well as to achieve the desired performance standards.
+The resurfacing and renovation work on the field was completed in Spring 2022, and included the installation of a new larger attenuation pond to resolve flooding issues in the PlayPark.
+It should be noted that due to the fact that irrigation is not possible in prolonged drought conditions, the inevitable shrinkage or heave of the heavy clay soil on the field, may continue to cause seasonal issues that require weekly line top up.
+The Grounds Management Association advice is that with only some 10-12 weeks available after the end of one season before the start of the next season, renovation of the pitch must commence and be completed in as short a time span as possible to give the rejuvenated pitch as long a period as possible to build up a reasonable level of resilience, as well as to achieve the desired performance standards.